pkardas/notes/books/peopleware.md

 Learning is a critical improvement mechanism - non-learners can not expect to prosper for very long without learning.

-Experience gets turned into learning when an organization alters itself to take account od what experience has shown.
+Experience gets turned into learning when an organization alters itself to take account of what experience has shown.

 > Learning is limited by an organization's ability to keep its people